DfAC/DfAC.github.io/about.md

 #### So why [data science](https://en.wikipedia.org/wiki/Data_science)?

-Because its a blend of programming, statistics, industry specific knowledge, mixed by the lateral thinking and sparkled with the curiosity of the mind.
-In short, its exciting.
-And I am not the only one thinking this way.
+Data science is a blend of programming, statistics, industry specific knowledge, mixed with the lateral thinking and sparkled with the curiosity of the mind.
+In short, it is very exciting and actively developing - just check how many [Ycombinator](https://www.ycombinator.com/) startups has data science at heart.

-How does it relate to my interest described above?
-Data science is multi disciplinary, relaying on industry-related knowledge, yet in the same time it is highly disruptive.
-Just see how many [Ycombinator](https://www.ycombinator.com/) startups has data science at heart.
+Data science is multi-disciplinary, using data analysis,  lateral thinking and industry-related knowledge to create new insights.
+This is where PhD level analysis and interpretation skills come into play.
 Data science is not a magical black box.
 There is a lot of research, knowledge and hard work backing it up to make it successfully.

 Want more information?
-Just google for "sexiest job of 21st century" or "data is new oil".
-Or read [Lin's blog](http://linbug.github.io).
+Google for "sexiest job of the 21st century", "data is new oil" or read [Lin's blog](http://linbug.github.io).

 ### Me again